merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ## Identifying the associated Cao _et al_ MAG

 At this point, we've verified (to the best of our current knowledge), that we've identified an uncharacterized diazotrophic population in these Arctic Ocean metagenomes.
 Since this novel nitrogen-fixing population is present in multiple samples from the Cao _et al_ paper, it is extremely likely that the authors have already binned it in some form.
+So before we bin this population ourselves, we are going to see what else we can learn about it from their data.

 Cao _et al_ did their binning iteratively by running first [MaxBin2](https://academic.oup.com/bioinformatics/article/32/4/605/1744462) and then [MetaBAT](https://peerj.com/articles/1165/) on the contigs of individual [MEGAHIT](https://academic.oup.com/bioinformatics/article/31/10/1674/177884) assemblies of these samples, and they got 214 MAGs out of this process.

 We're going to find out which one of those MAGs represents the nitrogen-fixing population that we have identified in samples N06, N22, and N25.
 First, download their MAG set, which is hosted on [FigShare](https://figshare.com/s/fd5f60b5da7a63aaa74b).
 You'll need to unzip the folder, and probably re-name it something sensible (I called the folder `Cao_et_al_MAGs`, and you'll see it referred to this way in the code snippets below).